Experienced Accident Lawyers Serving the California Area

 Discuss Your Case with a Folsom Personal Injury Attorney

 Our principal, Travis G. Black, spent a decade working for the insurance industry before establishing his own firm in Folsom.
 His prior experience gives him insights into how insurers think and allows him to anticipate the strategies that the opposing side may use in fighting your claim.
 Our California personal injury lawyers provide perceptive legal counsel to victims during the initial investigation of an accident, as well as tenacious advocacy in settlement negotiations and at trial.
-Contact us online or call us at 916-962-2896 to set up a free consultation with a personal injury or wrongful death attorney at Travis G. Black & Associates.
+Contact us online or call us at 916-962-2896 to set up a free consultation with a personal injury or wrongful death attorney at Travis Black Law.